Hello World 👋

 Hosting on Github Pages

 I had been hosting my Linktree-style personal site on GitHub Pages, so I stuck with that.
 It's free, easy to use, and especially convenient if you've already using GitHub.
-A nice perk is that GitHub Actions can be used to build and deploy the site on a git push.
+A huge perk is using GitHub Actions to automate the build.
+Every time I push code, an Action builds the site and deploys it.
 There are example GitHub Actions that can be found on GitHub.

 name: Zola on GitHub Pages